ab1hi2shek/NeetCode-Solutions/system design/examples/stock_exchange.md

 | **Billions of Ticks**  | Flink + Kafka, short retention in Kafka, rollup aggregates           |
 | **Billions of Alerts** | Evaluate in batches via Flink or workers, Redis + DynamoDB combo     |

----

-Would you like me to convert this into a detailed **interview-ready cheat sheet**, or a table-based doc for each component?

 ----
 ----